-Prerequisite: ENG 270CW, ENG 322CW, or ENG 323CW, or permission of instructor with editors, publishers, authors, and other writing professionals.
+Prerequisite: ENG 270CW, ENG 322CW, or ENG 323CW, or permission of instructor

+The curriculum features methods for researching publication markets, providing revision-oriented feedback on drafts and submitting manuscripts in a wide variety of genres represented by publication markets.
+Includes opportunities to engage with editors, publishers, authors, and other writing professionals.
 This course (with instructor permission) may also serve as experiential learning credit in the English Department.
 Fulfills fine arts or English requirement for all students.
 Highly recommended as a workshop for English/creative writing majors.